antoniofdias/fuzzy-octo-chainsaw/README.md

 Lastly, you will need to have a redis instance running (see the [docs](https://redis.io/docs/)), run sidekiq with the command `bundle exec sidekiq` and the rails server with `rails s -b 127.0.0.1`.

 On the folder `test/requests` it is possible to visualize a few examples of the expected input on the created routes.
 The user can also create a massive json by running the `createMassiveJSON.py` python script located on the main folder.
+To run tests with `rspec` you may execute the instruction `rspec` on the root folder of the project.